ppy/osu-wiki/wiki/Play_style/en.md

 ### Taiko controller

-A taiko controller is the default play style and controller for the [Taiko no Tatsujin](https://wikipedia.org/wiki/Taiko_no_Tatsujin) series([Taiko Drum Master](https://wikipedia.org/wiki/Taiko:_Drum_Master) for US).
+A taiko controller is the default play style and controller for the [Taiko no Tatsujin](https://wikipedia.org/wiki/Taiko_no_Tatsujin) series ([Taiko Drum Master](https://wikipedia.org/wiki/Taiko:_Drum_Master) for US).

 *Note: Some skilled players who play using a Taiko controller may create theirs from scratch while others purchase theirs via retail or online stores.*

 Players who use a Taiko controller carry a Taiko/drum stick in each hand and hit the centre (Red) or rim of the drum (Blue) to register the note based on where it is hit.

 *Notice: Most Taiko controllers connect to the computer by using a Bluetooth connector should there be no USB connector.
-Though this may increase latency*
+Though this may increase latency.*

 ### Other styles